tpf-concurrent-benchmarks/grid_search_cpp/README.md

 cmake --build .
 ```

-This is particularly useful when you are developing and want to build the project faster, as you don't need to build the dependencies every time.
+This is particularly useful when you are local developing and want to build the project faster, as you don't need to build the dependencies every time.

 ## Running all services with Docker